 Remedies and sanctions will be determined based on the seriousness of the misconduct and the responsible respondent's prior disciplinary history.
-Possible remedies and sanctions for students may include, but will not be limited to, a formal admonition, restrictions from extracurricular activities, dismissal from residence halls/apartments, move to online classes, removal or reduction of institutional scholarships, disciplinary probation, suspension, expulsion, or withholding of degree.
+Remedies and sanctions for students may include, but will not be limited to, a formal admonition, restrictions from extracurricular activities, dismissal from residence halls/apartments, move to online classes, removal or reduction of institutional scholarships, disciplinary probation, suspension, expulsion, or withholding of degree.
 Possible remedies and sanctions for faculty/staff may include, but will not be limited to, a verbal/written warning, demotion, reassignment, probation, suspension, or termination.
 Community service, mandatory counseling/training, or other measures may be added to these remedies and sanctions for students, faculty, or staff, as appropriate.

-After making these rulings, the Senior Legal Counsel to the President will, within five (5) business days, prepare a written determination that details: a) the allegations at issue; b) a description of the procedural steps taken throughout the case; c) findings of fact supporting the determination; d) conclusions regarding application of this Sexual Misconduct Policy; e) a statement and rationale as to the determination for each allegation; f) a statement of any disciplinary sanctions and whether any remedies will be provided to the complainant; and g) a description of the procedures and permissible grounds for appeal.
-This written determination will be given simultaneously by email to both parties and will also be provided to the parties' Advisors (if any), the Confidential Consultants for the parties, and the President of the University.
-The recording of the hearing will be transcribed within a reasonable time and made available to the parties and their Advisors.
+After making these rulings, the Hearing Officer will, within five (5) business days, prepare a written determination that details: a) the allegations at issue; b) a description of the procedural steps taken throughout the case; c) the rationale for the determination for each allegation; d) statement of any disciplinary sanctions and whether any remedies will be provided to the complainant; and e) a description of the procedures and permissible grounds for appeal.
+This written determination will be given simultaneously by email to both parties and will also be provided to the parties' Advisors.
+The recording of the hearing will be transcribed within a reasonable time and made available to the parties and their Advisors at the time the Ruling is issued and thereafter the Title IX Coordinator will endeavor to provide a transcript of the hearing within a reasonable time after the hearing.

-The investigation and hearing procedures will be completed within a reasonable time, unless extenuating circumstances require additional time.
-If additional time is needed, both parties will be notified, and the ACTS Committee will endeavor to complete the investigation and hearing in as short a time as possible under the circumstances.
+The investigation and hearing procedures will be completed within a reasonable time as outlined above unless extenuating circumstances require additional time.
+If additional time is needed, both parties will be notified.